Are You Helping Your Senior Loved Downsize?

 Sometimes for many seniors, letting go of an item can be like letting go of a memory.
 Make sure you take pictures or take note of all the memories that come with each item.
 Getting them a notebook to allow them to write down the memories as they see each object can be a good way to help them let go of the object but keep the memory.
 Taking pictures and putting them in a photo album is also a good way to downsize from a room full of items to just one book filled with good memories.
 Make it a good experience, put some music on and think of it like a big spring cleaning.

-We would love to hear any tips you might have on helping elderly loved ones transition into assisted living and retirement homes!
+We would love to hear any tips you might have on downsizing for seniors and helping elderly loved ones transition into assisted living and retirement homes!
 Let us know in the comments below.